Nighthawk roadmap¶

 - Clearer contracts for truncation and prioritization when context budgets are exceeded.

-Template preprocessing controls (future)¶
+Template preprocessing controls¶

 - Make it easier for hosts to limit what templates can access.